 Homemade Fresh Horseradish is the perfect accompaniment to Prime Rib or other beef recipes.
 Fresh horseradish will add spice to any dish.
-Goes especially great with beef such as Best Prime Rib Roast.
+Goes especially great with beef such as Keto Garlic Prime Rib Roast.
 This spicy herbaceous root adds flavor and a kick to any meat it is paired with.
 It is not the wimpy sour cream variety.
 However, you could add some sour cream to take the spice down a couple of notches.

-At Christmastime, I mistakenly thought I could use store-bought horseradish from a jar from the store.
+At Christmastime, I mistakenly thought I could use store-bought horseradish from a jar in the store.
 Once I looked at the ingredients I found that I would have to make my own.
 Luckily I live in Nevada, the USA where many restaurants serve Prime Rib and horseradish, so it makes finding horseradish in the local store easy.
 If you like creamy horseradish it is easy to make by mixing my horseradish with some sour cream or homemade Keto Coconut sour cream.
 So here is my recipe.
-Indeed this recipe is gluten-free as well.
+Indeed this recipe will elevate prime rib, Elk, or Buffalo.

 Horseradish adds a unique spicy flavor to any Prime Rib or roast beef.
 In fact, many people use a small amount in place of mayonnaise or it can be added to some mayonnaise whether store-bought or homemade mayonnaise.

 Furthermore, be very careful when making fresh horseradish as it is quite pungent.
 Whatever you do, don’t open up the food processor and lean into the smell.
 It is indeed way more pungent than even cutting an onion.
 As long as it is refrigerated it will last up to two months.
 Most importantly, it will become decrease its spiciness and pungency the longer it sits.